Thanksgiving Poems

 Thanksgiving Day

-(Over the River and Through the Woods)
+(Over the River and Thru the Woods)

 Over the river and through the wood,